DataDog/terraform-provider-datadog/docs/resources/integration_aws_tag_filter.md

 page_title: "datadog_integration_aws_tag_filter Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog AWS tag filter resource.
-This can be used to create and manage Datadog AWS tag filters - US site’s endpoint only
+This can be used to create and manage Datadog AWS tag filters.
 ---

 # datadog_integration_aws_tag_filter (Resource)

 Provides a Datadog AWS tag filter resource.
-This can be used to create and manage Datadog AWS tag filters - US site’s endpoint only
+This can be used to create and manage Datadog AWS tag filters.

 ## Example Usage